mitoc/website/_pages/rentals/intervale-manual.md

 ### Arriving At The Cabin

-Have everyone sign into the logbook located near the front door of the cabin soon after they arrive.
 Fill out the first part of the cabin checklist.
 Have people take their personal gear to the loft or the hooks at the far corners of the den.
 People have a tendency to dump their stuff in the middle of the floor, where it gets in everyone's way and is probably even a fire hazard.
 Please instruct everyone to leave their shoes/boots on the tiled floor at the door.
 The hardwood floors are in beautiful condition and snow, dirt, etc, from outside will quickly scratch them.

 ### Turning on the Gas